frePPLe/frepple/doc/installation-guide/linux-binaries.rst

   # Install the frePPLe binary .deb package and the necessary dependencies.
   # There are frepple, frepple-doc and frepple-dev debian package files.
-  # You only need to install the frepple debian package.
+  # Normally you only need to install the frepple debian package.
   cd ~
   sudo dpkg -i frepple_*.deb
   sudo apt-get -f -y -q install